gaozhen16/Source-Code-Z.Wan/Code_THzHoloRIS_CSbasedCE/Code_THzHoloRIS_CSbasedCE/README.txt

-The codes correspond to Fig. 12 in [Ref].
+The Matlab codes correspond to Fig. 12 in [Ref].
 One can change the parameters in line 7 and line 8 of the .m file entitled "main_..." for different settings.

 IRS_type (in line 7):
 	'C': continuous metasurfaces;